 Changes come from a number of directions; organic growth, economic environments, political climate, consumer behavior, etc. Wherever it may come from, it is important to manage change so that it does not overwhelm the company culture.

+As a headhunter or executive search firm, we’ve seen firsthand the changes that have occurred in the workplace over the years.
 Change in a company can lead to many positive outcomes.
 They can give a company a competitive edge and help businesses to remain relevant in their industry.
 Change improves morale, provides better organizational opportunities, develops skills, and encourages innovation.

 Any kind of change, including workplace change, can make us uncomfortable, because routines are interrupted and we are bought out of our comfort zone.
 Most people become comfortable in their positions and their routines and this makes them resistant to organizational change.